How Old Do You Have to Be to Open a Bank Account? (2026 Guide)

 Think of it like learning to drive: You start with a simulator (PocketJr), then a parking lot (savings account), then the highway (checking account).

-Start with a Safe Practice Account
+Start Your Practice Account